tim-kos/frey/README.md

  - [x] Coveralls
  - [x] Chalk
+ - [ ] Runtime can be a command module
  - [ ] `frey` -> `.frey`?
  - [ ] Vagrant support
+ - [ ] Tools can be linked to global Frey version vs inside each project
  - [ ] Meaningful output without DEBUG
  - [ ] Glob & extend all \*.toml.
 Infra = terraform Config = Ansible.
  - [ ] @boot can be a list of functions in an array that's passed to async.series